-The following Public Law guidance note Produced in partnership with Mathew Purchase of Matrix Chambers provides comprehensive and up to date legal information covering:
+The following Public Law practice note Produced in partnership with Mathew Purchase of Matrix Chambers and Dr Mirza Ahmad of St Philips Chambers provides comprehensive and up to date legal information covering:

 Broadly speaking, and subject to any contrary directions, the key stages in a judicial review claim in the Administrative Court are normally as follows:

 other than in very urgent cases, the claimant complies with the pre-action protocol by sending a letter before claim as soon as practicable after the decision or action under challenge

 the defendant complies with the pre-action protocol by responding, normally within 14 days

 if the claimant remains dissatisfied, the claimant files and serves the claim form and supporting evidence within the relevant time limit, together with any application for interim relief or expedition